slavafox2/Colored-rectangles/README.md

 # Colored-rectangels

-This is funny app, that can create and move colored rectangles.
+This is funny app, that can create and move colored rectangles. (use bin folder)
+---

 ![1](/imagesForReadMe//1.PNG)